(Bachelor of Science)

 This course presents an overview of project management with an emphasis on engineering projects.
 Topics include pre-construction planning, project scheduling systems, critical path management, risk and effects analysis, and failure models.

-P: Junior standing and Electrical, Environmental, or Mechanical ET major
+P: Junior standing and either Electrical, Environmental, or Mechanical Engineering Technology major or junior standing and Mechanical Engineering major

 ET 377.
 Industrial Safety and Hygiene.
 3 Credits.